 2021 Oyster Restoration Project

-If all goes well, permits will be in place by fall of 2022 and the bags of cultch can be picked up from their Manchester location and deposited onto Miller Bay’s Clam Island.
+As soon as the permits are in place the bags of cultch can be picked up from their Manchester location and deposited onto Miller Bay’s Clam Island.

 Test stations are set up in the bay to determine natural Olympia oyster spat recruitment.
 This is accomplished by suspending oyster shells on a string in the water in May and collecting them in September for microscopic examination.
 FOMB’s 2018 oyster project is thriving but only 20,000 spat were placed near the outflow of Cowling Creek, not enough to create the volume of spat to begin the restoration process.